mavlink/MAVSDK/README.md

 ## API Overview

-API consumers use the `DronecodeSDK` class to discover and manage vehicles (`System` objects).
+API consumers use `MAVSDK` class to discover and manage vehicles (`System` objects).
 Using the `System` object plugins such as e.g. `Action`, `Telemetry`, or `Mission` can be instantiated which provide information about the state of the drone and allow to interact with it.

 The links below take you to the respective header files: